ralphabb/personal-website/content/about/_index.md

 ---

-**Bio.** I have completed my D.Phil in Computer Science at the University of Oxford under the supervision of [Dr. İsmail İlkan Ceylan][1] and [Prof. Thomas Lukasiewicz][2].
-Broadly, my research interests lie in the area of graph representation learning (GRL).
-More specifically, I am interested in identifying the strengths and limitations of GRL models, namely knowledge base embedding models and graph neural networks (GNNs), and proposing theory-driven machine learning approaches with provably improved inductive capacity, interpretability, and representation power for better learning and inference over relational data.
+**Bio.** I hold a D.Phil in Computer Science from the University of Oxford, supervised by [Dr. İsmail İlkan Ceylan][1] and [Prof. Thomas Lukasiewicz][2].
+My main research area is graph representation learning (GRL).
+More specifically, I am interested in identifying the strengths and limitations of GRL models, namely shallow embedding models and graph neural networks (GNNs), and proposing machine learning approaches with improved inductive capacity, interpretability, and representation power over relational data.

-Previously, I have worked on sentiment-aware music composition (B.E. final project) and neural program synthesis (M.Sc. thesis).
-Moreover, I am currently working on transformer models and natural language processing with [the Learning Agency Lab][3], and am supporting the Learning Engineering program at [Schmidt Futures][4].
+**Current Work.** I am working on large language models (LLMs) and natural language processing with [the Learning Agency Lab][3] and supporting the Learning Engineering program at [Schmidt Futures][4].
+I am also a visiting scientist at the [Francis Crick Institute][6].

 **Contact.** Please get in touch at ralph {at} ralphabb.ai.
 You can also find my old departmental webpage [here][5].